0xperp/drifting-rate/README.md

 # drifting-rate
-> Thanks to [chenwainuo/drifting-mango](https://github.com/chenwainuo/drifting-mango) for the bot
+> Thanks to [chenwainuo/drifting-mango](https://github.com/chenwainuo/drifting-mango) for the initial bot

 Funding rate arbitrage on https://mango.markets and https://drift.trade